datacamp-content/courses-introduction-to-shell/chapter2.md

 *** =instructions2

-- Read the manual page for `paste`.
-- Run `paste` to combine the autumn and winter data files in a single table.
+Read the manual page for `paste`, and then run `paste` to combine the autumn and winter data files in a single table.

 *** =hint3